Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Connection with matrix sensing and RIP

-In Section \ref{sec:multi_type}, we introduce a model \eqref{eq:ips_K_type_other} with $Q$ types of interaction kernels.
+In Section \ref{sec:multi_type}, the model \eqref{eq:ips_K} has $Q$ types of interaction kernels.
 We shall take $Q=2$ as an example to explain the connection with higher-rank matrix sensing problems.
 Namely, $\kappa(i)=1$ or $2$ indicating the type of kernel for agent $i$, and the coefficients are

 Without loss of generality, we still set $d=1$, $L=1$, and consider $i$-th row.
 Thus, the interacting part in the system \eqref{eq:ipog_multitype} can be rewritten to be